Horseshoes for a class of nonuniformly expanding random dynamical systems on the circle: Introduction and motivation

-is called a horseshoe if the differential map $df^N\mid_{I_0 \cup I_1}$ is uniformly hyperbolic and the map $f^N\mid_{H}$ is topologically conjugated to a full shift on two symbols, in the sense that the bi-infinite sequences of zeros and ones are in one-to-one correspondence with the orbits of points in $H$:
+is called a horseshoe if the differential map $df^N\mid_{T(I_0 \cup I_1)}$ is uniformly hyperbolic and the map $f^N\mid_{H}$ is topologically conjugated to the full shift on two symbols, in the sense that the bi-infinite sequences of zeros and ones are in one-to-one correspondence with the orbits of points in $H$:

 The topological conjugacy implies that $f^N\mid_{H}$ has positive topological entropy and is sensitively dependent on initial conditions.
-In the context of deterministic dynamics, the result obtained by Katok connects a statistical property, the positivity of the top Lyapunov exponent, to topological dynamical properties.
+The Katok's result connects a statistical property, the positivity of the top Lyapunov exponent, to topological dynamical properties.

 When aiming to establish a similar correspondence for random dynamics, one encounters a number of difficulties.
 The main issue is to control return times.
-In deterministic settings an essential ingredient in Katok's construction \cite{PMIHES_1980__51__137_0} is the identification of two boxes ($I_0,I_1$) with periodic returns to them.
+In deterministic settings an essential ingredient in Katok's construction \cite{PMIHES_1980__51__137_0} is the identification of two boxes ($I_0,I_1$) with periodic returns.
 In random systems, however, return times typically depend on noise realizations and may be arbitrarily large with positive probability.

-In the present paper, we resolve this problem for a class of circle maps as described in Section $2$.
+In the present paper, we resolve the problem for a class of circle maps as described in Section $2$.
 These maps display noise-induced chaos: for small noise amplitude typical trajectories synchronize and converge to a random fixed point, but, beyond a critical noise amplitude, the dynamics become chaotic.
-Thus, for sufficiently large noise, we establish both the positivity of Lyapunov exponent and abundance of the horseshoe-like dynamics.
+Thus, for moderately large noise, we establish both the positivity of Lyapunov exponent and abundance of the horseshoe-like dynamics.